hiikezoe/web-ext-webpack-plugin/README.md

 ## Options

+- `args` (optional) - Array of additional CLI options passed to the browser binary.

 - `artifactsDir` (optional) - The folder where artifacts are built stored.
   Defaults to `<sourceDir>/web-ext-artifacts`.
   You typically won't need to alter this.